cryptoeconomics-study/visualizations/README.md

 This project is currently in its early development stages and requires major refactoring before building new visualizations.
 You can watch a [demo](https://youtu.be/PMabMK_XZ1A) of what our end vision is for the coding project and view in-depth details of our roadmap [here](https://docs.google.com/document/d/1R85zczC1-nklLXEFx-dZfQdlZexRAk8S9G9Hc3Zjkx4/edit?usp=sharing).

-Feel free to try out the first network visualization of Sections 2.1 - 2.2 [sandbox](https://k-ho.github.io/code/).
+Feel free to try out the [first network visualization of Sections 2.1 - 2.2](https://k-ho.github.io/code/).

 Questions?
 Reach out to Kevin at kevinjho1996 [at] gmail.com